Undergraduate Admissions and Orientation

 • 2.0 cumulative college GPA

-All students participating in the Aggie Pathway program can attend academic, cultural and athletic events on the NMSU Las Cruces campus.
-Students enrolling through NMSU Doña Ana Community College campus also have access to on-campus housing and dining.
+Students enrolling through NMSU Doña Ana Community College campus also have access to NMSU Las Cruces campus housing and dining.

 More information about Aggie Pathway is available at https://aggiepathway.nmsu.edu/.

-Orientation for all new first-time and transfer students is mandatory.
-At NMSU's Aggie Welcome and Orientation (AWO) programs, students will attend information sessions, learn about campus resources and college life, meet with an academic advisor, and register for classes.
+Orientation is mandatory for all new first-time and transfer students seeking their first bachelor’s degree.
+During NMSU's New Student Orientation (NSO), students attend information sessions, learn about campus resources and college life, meet with an Academic Advisor, and register for classes.

-If students have taken an ACT or SAT, they must submit official scores before attending an AWO program, as these scores are used to place students into courses during academic advising.
-If test scores are unavailable, students may be asked to take the Math Placement Exam and English Placement Questionnaire before orientation.
+If students have taken the SAT or ACT, they must submit official scores before attending an NSO program, as these scores are used to place students into courses during academic advising.
+If test scores are unavailable, students will be asked to take the Math Placement Exam and English Placement Questionnaire before orientation.

-More information about Aggie Welcome and Orientation is available at https://awo.nmsu.edu/.
+More information about New Student Orientation is available at https://awo.nmsu.edu/.

 Non-degree admission is designed to meet the needs of students who do not wish to pursue a degree at NMSU.
 Courses taken in this status may not be used to meet university admission requirements.
 Students interested in using non-degree credit for initial teacher certification or certification in a new field must contact the College of Health, Education, and Social Transformation.